 Leading hotels and restaurants of New York and other cities use Schaefer’s beverages exclusively.
 These products are also delivered to thousands of homes by the company’s distributors.
 Schaefer’s Special Brew is considered by many to be the best of non-alcoholic beverages.
 It is made in strict accordance with the formula used from 1872 to 1918 in the manufacture of Schaefer’s Wiener Beer.
 For years Schaefer’s Wiener Beer was regarded as perfection in the line of brewed products.
 And its half of one-per-cent successor holds the same reputation…

-An advertisement for their Wiener Brew, which I assume is the Standard Brew described in the above story, was included in the same edition of the newspaper.
+An advertisement for their Wiener Brew, which I assume is the Special Brew described in the above story, was included in the same edition of the newspaper.

 In 1933, with the end of Prohibition looming, this March 23rd (Brooklyn) Times Union story announced that Schaefer was one of the first brewers to obtain a permit to bottle the real thing.